OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-12.md

 Now all has been heard; here is the conclusion of the matter: fear God and keep His commandments, for this is the duty of all people.

 ## Ecclesiastes 12:14
-For God will bring every deed into judgment, including every hidden thing, whether it is good or evil.
+For God will evaluate every action, including all that is hidden, whether it is good or bad.